-Here is the crunch – Epic Ireland is one of the new breed of visitor attractions, which I would call a “virtual museum”.
+Here is the crunch – EPIC The Irish Emigration Museum is one of the new breed of visitor attractions, which I would call a “virtual museum”.
 Taking some cues from the splendid Titanic Belfast, and providing a similar exciting use of modern technology to tell a story.
 Yes, basically the whole attraction is about storytelling, in this case mainly the story of Irish emigration, and what impact Irish migrants (and the Irish in general) had upon other countries.
 To achieve this, you won’t be facing artifacts (in fact, there are almost none, but the colorful convict uniform is a cracker).

 On the contrary – the story is being told, sometimes literally, through the eyes of those who lived through it, through the observations of others, and through at times highly interactive displays.

 Displays that have such a brilliant concept and quality that will make you forget that you are basically “playing with computers” in no time.
 In short: while most of the whole exhibition could be sold as a handy DVD, it certainly makes you linger, take part, get active.
 Yes, even I hopped from candidate to candidate in the rogues’ gallery of infamous Irish emigrants (including such diverse characters as Typhoid Mary, Ned Kelly, and the intrepid duo of Burke and Hare).